mhx/dwarfs/man/mkdwarfs.md

     algorithms.

   * `-C`, `--compression=`*algorithm*[:*algopt*[=*value*]]...:
-    The compression algorithm and configuration used for creating the new filesystem.
+    The compression algorithm and configuration used for file system data.
     The value for this option is a colon-separated list.
 The first item is the compression algorithm, the remaining item are its options.
 Options can be either boolean or have a value.
 For details on which algorithms and options are available, see the output of `mkdwarfs --help`.

+  * `--schema-compression=`*algorithm*[:*algopt*[=*value*]]...:
+    The compression algorithm and configuration used for the metadata schema.
+    Takes the same arguments as `--compression` above.
+The schema is *very* small, in the hundreds of bytes, so this is only relevant for extremely small file systems.
+The default (`zstd`) has shown to give considerably better results than any other algorithms.

+  * `--metadata-compression=`*algorithm*[:*algopt*[=*value*]]...:
+    The compression algorithm and configuration used for the metadata.
+    Takes the same arguments as `--compression` above.
+The metadata has been optimized for very little redundancy and leaving it uncompressed, the default for all levels below 8, has the benefit that it can be mapped to memory and used directly.
+This significantly improves mount time for large file systems compared to e.g. an lzma compressed metadata block.

   * `--recompress`:
     Take an existing DwarFS filesystem and recompress it using a different